 Everyone has their priorities when picking out headphones for exercising, but most of us can agree that Bluetooth workout headphones are more practical than their wired counterparts.
-We’ve put together some of the best headphones for athletes, ranging from the over-ear noise cancelling variety to sweat-resistant on-ears.
+We’ve put together some of the best headphones for athletes, ranging from the over-ear noise canceling variety to sweat-resistant on-ears.
 No matter what your sport is, there’s a wireless headset for you.

-The best Bluetooth workout headphones are the Plantronics BackBeat Fit 6100
+The best Bluetooth workout headphones are the Plantronics BackBeat FIT 6100

-What you should know about the best Bluetooth workout headphones
+What should you know about the best Bluetooth workout headphones?

 Fit takes precedence

 We harp on this when it comes to earbuds, and the same applies to headphones: audio quality and stability are completely dependent on finding a good fit.
 Sure, there aren’t ear tips for you to swap out with headphones, but some of our picks allow for tension adjustment along the headband in tandem with size adjustments.
-It’s important to take the time to figure out a proper fit along your noggin, because you don’t want them flying off mid-deadlift.
+It’s important to take the time to figure out a proper fit along your noggin because you don’t want them flying off mid-deadlift.
 What’s more, if you want to block out other grunting gym rats, you’ll need as strong of a seal to your ear or the area around it as possible.

-What about water-resistance?
+What about water resistance?

 Quick charging matters more than battery life